-Through various ups and downs, Toys-R-Us declared bankruptcy and completely shut down in June this year.
+Through various ups and downs, Toys-R-Us declared bankruptcy and completely shut down in June of 2018.
 Back in its glory days, it was the place that sparked joy for many kids, and its success was envied by many retailers.

 A leadership lesson from Toys-R-Us